evelyh/pick-the-ink/README.md

 - **Timeslot model**:
    - Structure:
     - `artistID` (required): artist ID realted to the timeslot
-    - `customerID` (required): the cutomer who books this timeslot
+    - `customerID` (required): the customer who books this timeslot
     - `locationID` (optional): the location ID of the timeslot
     - `startTims` (required): the starttime of the timeslot
-    - `isBooked` (required): if the timeslot is booked, defaul value is False
+    - `isBooked` (required): if the timeslot is booked, the default value is False
   - `/api/timeslots`
     - POST, Body: {all the required fields}
       - Create a new timeslot, with success return the info of the new timeslot